walterhiggins/ScriptCraft/README.md

 As of Dec 27 2012, the ScriptCraft mod includes just a few built-in objects and functions to make building easier.

+ * help() - Brings up a short help message.
+ * load('path-to-script.js') - lets you load and execute any javascript source file.
+Calling load() with no parameters will bring up a File Chooser dialog.
+(In the context of script files, the $SCRIPT js variable will refer to the current script filename and $SCRIPTPATH refers to the directory in which the current script resides.)
  * player - the Player object - unfortunately this isn't currently useful as its properties are obfuscated.
  * world - The minecraft world object - again - all properties are currently obfuscated.
  * getMousePos() - A function which returns the current position of the cross-hairs (if a block is selected)